- You Are Not Alone

 Are you dealing with secondary trauma that needs to be addressed?
 Be compassionate with yourself.

-Compassion Fatigue Awareness Project — VERY GOOD!
-Has several self-assessment quizzes online
+Compassion Fatigue Awareness Project — Very good resource that has several self-assessment quizzes online and self-assessment tools.

 The National Child Traumatic Stress Network: Secondary Traumatic Stress